Tennis

 In the past, players were taught to hit the shot with a stroke that was fairly parallel to the court.
 But the old idea of "hitting on the table" to execute the slice does not always create the most effective shot in today’s game.

-With advancements in tennis racquet and string technology, and the increase of racquet head speed players now generate, players today create greater spin and shape on this shot.
+With advancements in tennis racquet and string technology and the increase in racquet head speed players now generate, players today create greater spin and shape on this shot.
 The path of the racquet during the stroke has also changed as a result.
 Players now hit more inside the ball and accelerate at a steeper downward angle to create maximum rotation to shape the ball.
-They also finish across the body, in a more open position than in years past.
+They also finish across the body in a more open position than in years past.

 leverage and load on feet when doing backhand slice